pmlrsg/GISportal/README-nginx-config.md

         try_files @uri @location_socketio;
     }

+    # any request for collaboration services will be sent via /node so send this to the node collaboration servers
     location /node {
         try_files @uri @location_node;
+    }

+    # any request for eplotting services will be sent via /plotting so send this to the node plotting servers
+    location /plotting {
+        try_files @uri @location_plotting_node;
     }

     # handle middleware requests and send them to the uwsgi proxy